 Also please note that visitors from high-risk countries where the number of COVID-19 variant cases is high will NOT BE ALLOWED to skip the quarantine procedure.

 High-risk countries can be updated depending on the progress of the pandemic.
-As of 1 August 2021, countries under the high-risk category include Namibia, Republic of South Africa, Malawi, Mozambique, Republic of the Union of Myanmar, Bangladesh, Brasil, Republic of Suriname, Angola, Uzbekistan, Indonesia, Chile, Kazakhstan, Kyrgyzstan, Trinidad and Tobago, Pakistan, Peru, Philippines, Zambia, Djibouti
+As of 1 November 2021, countries under the high-risk category include Namibia, Republic of South Africa, Madagascar, Mozambique, Republic of the Union of Myanmar, Brasil, Republic of Suriname, Angola, Uzbekistan, Djibouti, Kazakhstan, Kyrgyzstan, Trinidad and Tobago, Pakistan, Peru, Philippines

 Regarding further notifications on the quarantine exemption application, we will soon update details here.
 If you are planning for on-site participation in World Water Cities Forum, please stay tuned to any updates.